68 F. high in the Twin Cities Wednesday.

 Steerable Bullets?
 Science fiction, stuff right out of The Matrix, is becoming a reality.
 Here’s a link to a video and story excerpt from The Verge: “We already have smart guns, but DARPA has taken the next logical step — the defense agency has built smart bullets.
 The military agency has shown off new footage of its Extreme Accuracy Tasked Ordnance — shortened to EXACTO rounds — that show the smart bullets maneuvering in mid-air to hit moving targets.
 DARPA first showed off its EXACTO technology in a video released last year...”

 Is Flying Greener Than Driving?
-An interesting analysis and article from Chris Mooney at The Washington Post; here’s a snippet: “…new analysis, just out from Michael Sivak of the University of Michigan Transportation Research Institute, offers a surprising answer.
+An interesting analysis and article from Chris Mooney at The Washington Post; here’s a snippet: “…A new analysis, just out from Michael Sivak of the University of Michigan Transportation Research Institute, offers a surprising answer.
 Namely, Sivak finds that driving today is actually considerably more “energy intensive” than flying, where energy intensity is defined as “the amount of energy needed to transport one person a given distance...”

 Tesla’s Musk, Taking Cue From Apple’s Jobs, Prepares An Unveiling.
 Will our kids and grandkids think nothing of a house-powering battery in the garage?
 Here’s a snippet of a story at Silicon Valley Business Journal: “…Tesla’s home battery technology could, optimistically, power a home when the grid goes down or when night falls on a home using solar power.
 The battery will be housed in a cabinet which will be available in white or black and will be rented, not bought, for a $1,500 fee followed by small monthly payments, according to The Guardian.
 That plan is similar to the business model for Solar City, Tesla’s sister company, which breaks up payments to avoid sticker shock on a five-figure investment…”